cjkvi/cjkvi-ids/README.md

   actually appeared in the UCS specification, but possibly matches to that code points according to the Annex S of UCS.
 Some of such shapes may appear in OS-equipped fonts such as MingLiu, MS-Mincho or SimSun, or famous dictionaries such as "Dai Kanwa Jiten".
+"O" indicates "obsolete", that was once appeared in older edition of the UCS standard, but no longer.

 ## Licenses